nmemranhussain/AFFI_net_profit_analysis/README.md

 This repository is designed to analyze factors influencing net profit for Aristocrats Food Franchise Inc. (AFFI), with a focus on understanding the interplay between independent variables and their impact on regression analysis.
 Key objectives include:

 **Exploring Confounding Effects:**
 Assess whether or not temperature confounds the relationship between food-beverage combinations and net profit, both in bivariate and multivariate analyses.
 **Examining Predictor Interplay:**
 Investigate the unique and combined predictive powers of independent variables (Combo: discreet, Temperature: continuous) on the dependent variable (Net Profit).
 **Model Evaluation:**
 Evaluate the explanatory power of models using ANOVA, ANCOVA, and Eta-square, examining coefficients and statistical significance.
 **Actionable Insights:**
-Provide a framework for identifying and interpreting confounding hypotheses and differences in means across combinations **Statistical Application:**
+Provide a framework for identifying and interpreting confounding hypotheses and differences in means across combinations.
+**Statistical Application:**
 Employ R for data analysis to demonstrate practical regression, ANOVA and ANCOVA techniques.
 **Confidence Level:**
 All results are reported with a precision of four decimal places, maintaining a significance level of 0.05 for statistical tests.

 **Intended Users:**
 - Data Analysts, Data scientists, machine learning enthusiasts, educators.